kuborgh/csv-bundle/README.md

             # You can add your own parser implementation by registering the class name in parameters like
             # kuborgh_csv.parser.<my_implementation>.class
             implementation: character

     generator:
+        # Add here as many generators as you need.
+Each will get it's own service kuborgh_csv.generator.my_generator
         my_generator:
             # Delimiter (default: ",")
             delimiter: ","